 If you’re looking for a way to control access throughout your property, remember that security is only one of many factors to consider.
-You also want to make sure that access is simple and convenient for residents and their guests.
+What’s more, you want to ensure access is simple and convenient for residents and their guests.
 So, one access control device you might consider is a keypad door entry system.

-In this post, we explain what a keypad door entry system is and how it works.
-Then, we go over the attributes you should look for in a keypad entry system.
+In this post, we explore the best keypad door entry systems.
+Then, we cover what a keypad entry system is and how it works.
+Finally, we go over the best features to look for in a keyless system.

 This post covers: